 - Sale of the Corporation's Lakeview site (June 9, 2016); - Sale of the Corporation's Head Office (December 14, 2015); - Bruce Power L.P.
-Lease Agreement and Used Fuel Agreement (November 30, 2015) For further details, see General Development of Business Nuclear Business Development Bruce Power Refurbishment and Bruce Lease Agreement; - Bruce Power L.P.
-Amended and Restated Heavy Water and Associated Services Agreement (November 30, 2015) - For further details, see General Development of Business - Nuclear Business Development - Bruce Power Refurbishment and Bruce Lease Agreement; - Conversion of One Unit of Thunder Bay Generating Station to Advanced Biomass (May 1, 2014); - Thunder Bay Generating Station Conversion (December 16, 2013); - Early Closure of Ontario Power Generation's Lambton and Nanticoke Coal-Fired Generation Stations (March 7, 2013); - First Nation Directive (April 1, 2011) OPG was directed to pay a part of the Shareholder's portion of the settlement liability with a First Nation on its behalf; - Atikokan Generating Station Conversion (March 8, 2011); - Addressing Carbon Dioxide Emissions from the Use of Coal at Coal-Fired Generating Stations (May 20, 2010);

-- Request for Indicative Prices for the Supply of Wood Pellet Fuel Declaration (Atikokan) (March 18, 2010); - Request for Expressions of Interest for Supply and Transportation of Solid Biomass Fuel Declaration (January 13, 2009); - Addressing Carbon Dioxide Emissions from the Use of Coal at Coal-Fired Generating Stations (May 15, 2008); - Thunder Bay Gas Conversion Cancellation (July 12, 2006); - Nuclear Directive (June 16, 2006) OPG was directed to begin feasibility studies on refurbishing existing nuclear units, an environmental assessment on refurbishing Pickering B units, and federal approvals processes (including environmental assessment) for new nuclear units; - Lower Mattagami River Agreement (May 23, 2006); - Bruce Power Lease Agreement (October 14, 2005); and - Thunder Bay Gas Conversion Declaration (October 6, 2005).
+Lease Agreement and Used Fuel Agreement (November 30, 2015) For further details, see Description of the Business Generation Operations Nuclear; - Bruce Power L.P.
+Amended and Restated Heavy Water and Associated Services Agreement (November 30, 2015) - For further details, see Description of the Business - Generation Operations - Nuclear. - Conversion of One Unit of Thunder Bay Generating Station to Advanced Biomass (May 1, 2014); - Thunder Bay Generating Station Conversion (December 16, 2013); - Early Closure of OPG's Lambton and Nanticoke Coal-Fired Generation Stations (March 7, 2013); - First Nation Directive (April 1, 2011) OPG was directed to pay a part of the Shareholder's portion of the settlement liability with a First Nation on its behalf; - Atikokan Generating Station Conversion (March 8, 2011); - Addressing Carbon Dioxide Emissions from the Use of Coal at Coal-Fired Generating Stations (May 20, 2010); - Request for Indicative Prices for the Supply of Wood Pellet Fuel Declaration (Atikokan) (March 18, 2010); - Request for Expressions of Interest for Supply and Transportation of Solid Biomass Fuel Declaration (January 13, 2009); - Addressing Carbon Dioxide Emissions from the Use of Coal at Coal-Fired Generating Stations (May 15, 2008); - Thunder Bay Gas Conversion Cancellation (July 12, 2006); - Nuclear Directive (June 16, 2006) OPG was directed to begin feasibility studies on refurbishing existing nuclear units, an environmental assessment on refurbishing Pickering B units and federal approvals processes (including environmental assessment) for new nuclear units; - Lower Mattagami River Agreement (May 23, 2006); - Bruce Power Lease Agreement (October 14, 2005); and - Thunder Bay Gas Conversion Declaration (October 6, 2005).